miguel811/barebones_setup/README.md

 # barebones_setup
-Could't find a barebones setup with a docker compose file that would do what I need.
+Could't find a barebones setup with a docker compose file that would support the arquitecture solution I wanted.
 So got on to do it.

-This is meant as a project starter, so someone can start coding, not prod.
+This is a project starter, so someone can start coding, not prod.

-A simple start, a Load balancer, I wanted to use vue (vuestic admin ready to go) and laravel but not in the same machine so that later I could change the solution arquitecture, no inner Laravel tools like Sail or Inertia just blades and Breeze, and as few external services as possible.
+Starting with a Load balancer, I wanted to use vue (vuestic admin ready to go) and laravel but not in the same machine so that later I could change the solution arquitecture, no inner Laravel tools like Sail or Inertia just blades and Breeze, and as few external services as possible.
+Less dependencies, less complexity and more agility for eventual changes.

 So lets get cooking.